bitifet/sqltt/README.md

     - If placeholder is another *sqltt* template or instance, it is automatically nested in place (assuming/merging its arguments too).
-    - Can be nested with some (or all) parameters previously fixed (using two elements array: une for the nested query and the other for a JSON argument linterals sepcification).
+    - Can be nested with some (or all) parameters previously fixed (using two elements array: one for the nested query and the other for a JSON argument linterals sepcification).
+    - TODO: Deep nesting not yet working (only one level).

   * Multiple database engine support.
 Placeholderers and other tweaks get automatically generated in proper syntax.